Stolpersteine in Hradec Králové Region

 The Stolpersteine in the Královéhradecký kraj lists the Stolpersteine in the region Královéhradecký kraj in the north-east of Bohemia.
 Stolpersteine is the German name for stumbling blocks collocated all over Europe by German artist Gunter Demnig.
 They remember the fate of the Nazi victims being murdered, deported, exiled or driven to suicide.

 Generally, the stumbling blocks are posed in front of the building where the victims had their last self chosen residence.
 The name of the Stolpersteine in Czech is: Kameny zmizelých, stones of the disappeared.

+Dobruška

+The Jewish community in Dobruška has been documented since the second half of the 16th century.
+From the first half of the 18th century, it was located in the vicinity of Šubertovo náměstí, where the Dobruška Synagogue was located.
+The original building suffered greatly in fires in 1806 and 1866.
+The Dobruška synagogue was renovated to its current neo-Gothic appearance in 1868.
+House No. 45 next to the synagogue served as the rabbi's apartment and has been a museum since 1984.
+On December 18, 1942, the Jews of Dobruška were sent via Hradec Králové by transport to Terezín.
+Five of them survived the hardships of World War II, only Oskar Fantl returned to Dobruška.
+The Jewish community was not restored, as in most towns and villages.

+The following stolpersteine can be found in Dobruška: